mohitjain/layzr-rails/README.md

 ## Layzr-Rails

-This project integrates the jQuery [Layzr Plugin](https://github.com/callmecavs/layzr.js) for Rails `image_tag` helpers
+This project integrates the pure vanilla JS [Layzr Plugin](https://github.com/callmecavs/layzr.js) for Rails `image_tag` helpers

-### What's jQuery Layzr Plugin?
+### What's Layzr Plugin?

 From the project page:

-*A small, fast, and modern library for lazy loading images.*
+*A small, fast, and modern library for lazy loading images, its written in vanilla JS so don't need any Jquery or other js library.*

 See [live demo](http://callmecavs.com/layzr.js/)